rockdonald2/GasPriceMonitorization/README.md

 Dockerized dashboard about Romanian gas and Brent crude oil prices with daily scraped new data where researchers can examine the current trends in the oil industry.

 Daily data is scraped with `scrape.sh` and `scrape.ipynb` with BeautifulSoup4 from [peco-online](peco-online.ro), then uploaded into an InfluxDB database named `GasPriceMonitorization` and visualized in a Grafana dashboard, ensuring a consistent flow of information, providing great insights into a ever-changing industry.

+Later augmented with Brent crude oil prices to analyze connections between the two.

 ---